In the past, there were strict guidelines about how people should dress for work, but in recent times dress codes seem to have been relaxed.

 - Think about workplaces you know.
 Do they have a uniform?
 Why?

 - Have you ever worn a uniform at work?
 How did you feel about it?

-Always consider the IMPACT of each point, and explain why this impact is important.
 This will ensure that you are constantly referring back to the question.

 1. Professional appearances and branding.